jcavera/subjective_time/README.md

 tested this on Windows 10/11 and Ubuntu 24.x.
 It should be fine anywhere since there's nothing particularly platform dependant in the code.
 The potential exception to what I just said: I do make use of Tkinter for graphics and that may not be appropriate if you're wanting to run this in an embedded system.
 All of the graphics calls are isolated to the App class in app_main.
-So that said, fter you have a python environment installed...
+So that said, after you have a python environment installed...

 - Download the entire project and uncompress it to wherever you want it.
 - Make sure that the directory structure is just like it appears in this repository.